 - Helps develop 21st Century Skills including critical thinking, personal initiative, effective written communication, curiosity and imagination.

-The PBS KIDS Writers Contest is part of PBS KIDS Raising Readers and is funded in part by a Ready To Learn grant, in a cooperative agreement with the U.S. Department of Education and the Corporation for Public Broadcasting.
+The PBS KIDS Writers and Illustrators Contest was created by PBS and was originally funded in part by a Ready To Learn grant, in a cooperative agreement with the U.S. Department of Education and the Corporation for Public Broadcasting.
+Today, WHRO Public Media sponsors and produces our current local contest.

 The contents of these contest rules were developed under a grant, #PRU295B050003, from the Department of Education.
 However, those contents do not represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.